What to Buy for a Baby or Toddler this Christmas?

 Although babies and toddlers won't always be able to tell you what they want, or indeed even understand the festivities, it can still be tricky to know what to buy them for Christmas.
-Our guides will help with buying choices based on price band you're looking to allocate for someone who is near and dear to you.
+Our Baby & Toddler Gift Guide will help with buying choices based on price band you're looking to allocate for someone who is near and dear to you.

 Babies particularly enjoy products that stimulate their senses, e.g. those with lights and sounds, or brightly coloured and textured elements.
 Toddlers can be a little easier, as they will start to show interests, such as favourite characters from books or TV shows, or favourite colours, or their preferred way to play, with role play becoming a popular pastime around this age, so watch them while they play to find out what will best fit their needs and wants.